-It was super romantic and also beautiful to see the city in this different way.
+It was super romantic and beautiful to see the city in this different way.
 It makes one realize how small we all are and how big the city is.
 It stretches out in all directions without end in sight.

 13. Did you change your perspective after living in Tokyo?

 I always knew it was a hectic and crowded city.
-This hasn’t changed.
+It hasn’t changed.
 But I think I have changed with the city.
 I got used to the crowds, although I still avoid them as much as I can.

 14. What are your advice and tips for moving/ living in Tokyo?

-Moving to Tokyo can be really expensive because you have to pay a lot of money when renting a place, so make sure you have enough savings.
-Something like 5 times the monthly rent + money for buying furniture.
+Moving to Tokyo can be expensive because you have to pay a lot of money when renting a place, so make sure you have enough savings.
+Something like five times the monthly rent + money for buying furniture.

 15. Would you recommend others to live in Tokyo?

-Almost all Japanese food is made with some kind of animal ingredient and vegetarian restaurants are view and expensive.
+Almost all Japanese food is made with some animal ingredients, and vegetarian restaurants are view and expensive.
 Cooking for yourself is, of course, an option but can be quite expensive as well.

 16. What have you learned from living abroad?

-I’ve learned that people who only live in one city or one country really miss out so many things the world has to offer.
-Living in another country teaches perspective about other people’s lives and culture.
-Also, I’ve learned that people have different styles of thinking and of working.
-So, my way is not necessarily the only way, and definitely not always the right way.
-It taught me to be open to other ideas and to be more curious about food.
+So, my way is not necessarily the only way and not always in the right direction.
+It taught me to be open to other ideas and be more curious about food.

 Japan is not like that.
-Japan has its bad sides like any other country in the world, they might do a better job at hiding these sides from the eyes of the outside world but Japan also has problems and it is not some dreamland.
+Japan has its bad sides like any other country in the world.
+They might do a better job of hiding these sides from the eyes of the outside world, but Japan also has problems, and it is not some dreamland.

 More about Lena